eyolfson/const-checker-artifact/README.md

 For completeness this section shows the remaining classes we manually inspected for Table VI and VII.
-Similarly to the sampled classes we denote if a class is "Immutable" or "All-mutating" in square brackets, if there are no square brackets the class is neither.
+Similarly to the sampled classes we denote if a class is "Immutable" or "All-mutating" in square brackets.
+If there are no square brackets, the class is neither.

 ### fish